nvoitsitska-creator/A-B-Test-Analysis-CTR-Improvement/README.md

 ## Conclusion
 - The Test variant significantly increases CTR (~16%) across all segments.
 - The effect is stable and statistically significant.
 - No interaction effect was observed → Test performs equally well for all user groups.
+- **Overall hypothesis confirmed:** the Test variant outperforms the Control variant.
+- **Segment-specific hypotheses:** CTR improvement is significant in all segments, confirming the Test performs well regardless of user activity.
 - **Recommendation:** rollout Test to 100% of users.

 ---